ArthurFreiredeMorais/supermarket_MERN_stack/README.md

 -  PayPal / credit card integration
 -  Database seeder (products & users)

--  Important to mention that the code is organized in folders with some comments in function on backend
+-  Important to mention that the code is organized in folders with some comments onto the functions on backend

 ### Run